mirkoruks/aceflex/README.md

 A flexible function for biometric twin modelling

 Some remarks beforehand:
-- As my markdown skills improve (or I find a proper cheat sheet), this readme becomes prettier :-)
+- As my markdown skills improve (or I find a proper cheat sheet), this readme becomes prettier and more readable.
 - The explanation here remains short.
 Soon, you can find a more detailed documentation with examples [here](https://mirkoruks.github.io/).
 - It's still a beta version.
 So if you find some bugs or have any comments, questions or suggestions, I am happy if you send me a mail to mirko.ruks@uni-bielefeld.de